Understanding Business Data Visualization — and Getting It Working for You

 What Is Business Data Visualization?

 Business data visualization is a tool for making sense of the information gathered in the course of doing business.
 Charts, graphs and infographics are basic examples of business data visualization.
-However, the term also refers to more advanced mapping software, which allows users to plot data in a geographic context and gain useful insights about their customers and their community.
+However, the term also refers to more advanced mapping software, which allows users to plot data in a geographic context and gain useful insights about their customers, resources, and community.

 Business Data in Action